Astana: City transport

 The city transport in Astana consists of buses and taxis.
 Over 720,000 people use public transport daily.
 There are over 60 bus lines served by more than 1000 vehicles, with over 3000 people working in the public transport sector.
 Just like buses, share taxis have their own predefined routes and work on a shared basis.
 There are three share taxi routes in total.

 Trolleybus routes were opened in 1983.
 There were originally 3 routes, however, by 2006, only one route was left.
 In 2008, the only trolleybus fleet by the special state commission was declared unprofitable due to debts to the energy supply company and as a result, it was completely closed.

 In 2011, the Akimat of Astana established a company to implement a series of changes and programmes in the metropolis known as the "New transport system of Astana".
 As part of these programmes, bus rapid transit (BRT) lines were opened.
 That same year, the construction of a light rail (LRT) was to begin.
 It was planned that the first stage of construction of a 16.4-kilometer line, which would've included nine stations, was planned to be completed by 1 December 2013.
 However, as of May 2020, construction has not started.
 In November 2013, President Nursultan Nazarbayev condemned the construction of LRT because of the high cost.
 In exchange, there was a promise to launch high-speed buses.
 Despite the controversy, the construction of the LRT began in 2017 with the flyovers along to which the trains will pass.
-The opening is planned for the end of 2020.
+After a corruption scandal in 2019, the project stagnated until 2023, when construction resumed.
+The LRT is set to open in 2024–25.

 The bicycle-sharing program AstanaBike has been operating in Astana since 2014.
 In 2017, the system consisted of 40 stations with 1000 bicycles.
 The registration in the system for a season costs 5000 tenge ($28), plus a deposit for an RFID card ($5.50), the first half-hour of bike rental is free, the next hour is 100 tenge ($0.55).
 After more than 4 hours, the rent costs 1000 tenge.

 Air

 Nursultan Nazarbayev International Airport (IATA: NQZ, ICAO: UACC), located 17 km south-east of the city center, is the main gateway for the city's domestic and international civilian air traffic.
-It is the second-busiest airport in Kazakhstan, with 2,960,181 passengers passing through it in 2014.
-The airport hosts 13 airlines operating regular passenger flights inside the country and internationally.
+It is the second-busiest airport in Kazakhstan, with 8,315,108 passengers passing through it in 2024.
+The airport hosts 21 airlines operating regular passenger flights inside the country and internationally.
 Air Astana maintains its second-largest hub at the airport.
 An expected 50% increase in passenger traffic by 2017 has spurred the construction of a new terminal with an area of about 40000 m2.